Instructions for

 Note: You can also use Amazon Web Services Lambda Serverless Framework as an external service.
 See Setting Up Serverless Framework With AWS (opens new window).

-• Make sure you have a user in your org with a Phone authenticator enrolled.
+• Ensure that you have a user in your org with a Phone authenticator enrolled.
 See MFA Usage report (opens new window).

 • Make sure you have an active phone number in Twilio with SMS and MMS capabilities.

 • Create a TwiML bin (opens new window) in your Twilio account for use with voice call messages.
-You'll use the automatically generated handler URL as a variable.
-Additionally, include an otp tag key within double brackets in the prepopulated XML.
+Use the automatically generated handler URL as a variable.
+Also, include an otp tag key within double brackets in the prepopulated XML.
 This tag key references the dynamic otp used later in this exercise.
 For example:

 <?xml version="1.0" encoding="UTF-8"?>